croquet/croquet-docs/croquet/README.md

 In addition to normal events, the reflector also sends out a regular stream of **heartbeat ticks**.
 Heartbeat ticks advance the model's simulation time even if no view is sending any events.
 By default the reflector sends out heartbeat ticks 20 times a second, but you can change the frequency at session start.

 The method `this.future()` can be used to schedule an event in the future.
-For example, if you wanted to create an animation routine in a model that executes every 100 milliseconds, it would look like this:
+For example, if you wanted to create an animation routine in a model that executes every 100 milliseconds of simulation time, it would look like this:

 ```
 step() {